-- o Secondary Suite, Attached means a Secondary Suite enclosed within a Single-Detached Dwelling. - Secondary Suite, Detached means a Secondary Suite enclosed within an Accessory Building, where the Accessory Building may be a garage or a stand-alone structure.
+- o Secondary Suite, Attached means a Secondary Suite enclosed within a Single-Detached Dwelling. - o Secondary Suite, Detached means a Secondary Suite enclosed within an Accessory Building, where the Accessory Building may be a garage or a stand-alone structure.

-Surveillance-Security or Operator Dwelling UnitSuite means a dwelling unit-or sleeping unit that is useddeveloped in conjunction with and secondary to an established principal use on the subject parcelse that the dwelling is a supplementary use to that principal use, and which is used solely to accommodate a person or persons, whose function is to provide operation, surveillance, maintenance and/or security for the principal usea development provided for in the land use district.
+Security or Operator Dwelling Unit means a dwelling unit that is used in conjunction with and secondary to an established principal use on the subject parcel to accommodate a person or persons whose function is to provide operation, maintenance and/or security for the principal use.